Waldron College of Health and Human Services

 What is the application deadline?

-- All applicants wishing to apply for a graduate assistantship position are strongly encouraged to apply early February.
-Applicants for full time study are eligible to apply.
+- All full - time applicants wishing to apply for a graduate assistantship position are strongly encouraged to apply early February.

-- Applications are accepted at any time and until programs are full.
-We will begin reviewing applications at the end of January.
+- We will begin reviewing applications at the end of January.

 Will you review my application if most, but not all, of my materials are in?